selketjah/selketjah.github.io/_posts/2017-05-18-soul-of-machine.md

 The last book I listened to was called "The soul of a new machine", written by Tracy Kidder.
 "The soul of a new machine" talks about the development of a new 32-bit minicomputer in the late 70s.
 It received a Pulitzer prize.

-At the end of the book, there was one quote that made me pause the audio because it thought it was so interesting to think about.
+At the end of the book, there was one quote that made me pause the audio because I thought it was so interesting to think about.
 In my talk "Playing nice together", I explain the context in which our C# monolith was developed.
 I believe it is very important to understand (and respect) why things are the way they are.
 These two sentences sum up that part of the talk perfectly.